Genetic Engineering Multiple choice questions and answers

 Ans. (d)

-(b) Plants in which gene are present in an opposite or transposition
+(b) Plants in which genes are present in an opposite or transposition

 (c) Plants in which genes have no function to perform